 Heads you win - the flex guide to effective headline writing

-Headlines may feel like decorative afterthoughts, but they make the difference between someone reading your communications or consigning them to the bin.
+Headlines may feel like decorative afterthoughts, but they make the difference between someone reading your communications or consigning them to the recycle bin.
 Newspapers have known this for ever: headlines sell.

-Imagine a page full of text.
+Imagine a page or a screen full of text.
 It has several stories but no headlines; they are clumped together as disparate paragraphs.
 How do I decide which to read first?
 Which is the most important?
 Can I even be bothered to read any?
 While a good headline is worth its weight in gold, a bad one is worse than none.
 Here’s our checklist for killer headlines.

 • Headlines, like stories, should be about people.
 Use humans – girls and boys, women and men, wives and husbands, Posh and Becks, me and you.